Neutrino model with broken $\mu -\tau $ Symmetry and Unflavored Leptogenesis with Dihedral Flavor Symmetry

 \subsection{Search for the neutrinoless double beta decay}

-The nature of neutrinos ---Dirac or Majorana---\ is one of the most outstanding questions in neutrino physics, and the neutrinoless double beta ( $0\nu \beta \beta $) decay is the only process known so far able to test the neutrino intrinsic nature \cite{B9}\textrm{. }The observation of this decay would imply that the lepton number $\emph{L}$ is violated by two units and prove that neutrinos are Majorana fermions.
-The $0\nu \beta \beta $\ decay can probe the absolute neutrino mass scale by measuring the effective Majorana mass of the electron neutrino.
+The nature of neutrinos ---Dirac or Majorana---\ is one of the most outstanding questions in neutrino physics, and the neutrinoless double beta ( $0\nu \beta \beta $) decay is the only known process capable of testing the intrinsic nature of neutrinos \cite{B9}\textrm{.} If the $0\nu \beta \beta $ decay is observed, it would imply a violation of lepton number \emph{L} by two units and provide strong evidence that neutrinos are Majorana fermions.
+Furthermore, this process can also probe the absolute neutrino mass scale by measuring the effective Majorana mass of the electron neutrino.
 This later is defined as $\left\vert m_{\beta \beta }\right\vert =\left\vert \sum_{i}U_{ei}^{2}m_{i}\right\vert $ where $U_{ei}$ are the entries of lepton mixing matrix and correspond to its first row while $m_{i}$ are the three neutrino mass eigenvalues.
-For our theoretical framework, the effective Majorana mass $\left\vert m_{\beta \beta }\right\vert $\ can be rewritten in terms\textrm{\ }of the $\mathcal{U} _{TM_{2}}$\ mixing matrix parameters and the lightest neutrino mass $m_{1}$\ as
+For our theoretical framework, the effective Majorana mass $\left\vert m_{\beta \beta }\right\vert $\ can be rewritten in terms\textrm{\ }of the $\mathcal{U}_{TM_{2}}$\ mixing matrix parameters and the lightest neutrino mass $m_{1}$\ as